shubham-wankhede/GroceryBookingApplication/README.md

 2. once you project cloned or extracted build/install the project using below command.

-   >  important : please install maven if you don't have it installed in your system.
+   >  important : Before you do mvn install make sure you have PostgreSQL is runing if not please start and you can stop it once your install is complete.
+(You can follow approach 2 to see how to start postgresql from docker)

     ```bash
    mvn clean install